Albert Thornton: Cricket career

-Thornton played cricket for the Gentlemen of Devon and Devon County Cricket Club during the 1870s before making his first-class debut for MCC against Sussex at Lord's in 1879.
+Thornton played cricket for the Gentlemen of Devon and Devon County Cricket Club during the 1870s before making his first-class debut for Marylebone Cricket Club (MCC) against Sussex at Lord's in 1879.
 He played five times for Sussex in 1880 before moving to play for Kent between 1884 and 1891.
 Thornton made a total of 30 first-class appearances, 21 of which were for Kent.
 He was awarded his Kent county cap in 1886, a year after his brother Richard Thornton.
-He also played non-first-class cricket for the Gentlemen of Hampshire.
+He also played minor cricket for the Gentlemen of Hampshire.

 Thornton was described in his Wisden obituary as a "good and free hitter and a useful lob bowler", batting right-handed and bowling underarm.
 He made one first-class century, scoring 137 for Kent against Sussex in 1887.
 He toured North America with EJ Sanders XI in 1885 as part of a team captained by his brother Richard, playing in both of the first-class matches on the tour against the Gentlemen of Philadelphia, and played in Portugal for a team led by Tom Westray in 1895.